adsl14/character-parameters-editor/README.md

 <img src="images/chara_selected.jpg" alt="chara selected image" width="50%">

 Next, select in the transformation panel the slot you want to edit.
-It will pop up a new Window with all the character you can swap to.
+It will pop up a new window with all the character you can swap to.

 <img src="images/select_chara_window.jpg" alt="select chara window image" width="40%">